vitejs/vite/docs/guide/api-vite-runtime.md

 })()
 ```

-This methods serves as an easy replacement for `server.ssrLoadModule`.
+This method serves as an easy replacement for `server.ssrLoadModule`.
 Unlike `ssrLoadModule`, `createViteRuntime` provides HMR support out of the box.
 You can pass down [`options`](#mainthreadruntimeoptions) to customize how SSR runtime behaves to suit your needs.

 ## `MainThreadRuntimeOptions`